jidongxiao/CSCI1200-DataStructures/labs/list_iterators_new/README.md

 be swapped, and the value at location 1 and the value at location size()-2 must be swapped.
 Make sure your code works with even and odd length vectors.

+**To complete this checkpoint**, show a TA your debugged functions to reverse STL vectors by element swapping.

-## Checkpoint 1B: Reverse with STL List Swaps
+## Checkpoint 2: Reverse with STL List Swaps
 *estimate: TBD*

 Complete the *reverseFrames* function in [main_1b.cpp](main_1b.cpp).
 For this checkpoint, now the *reverseFrames* function takes an std::list as its parameter, and your task is to reverse this list.